Meen1312/Capstone_2025-/README.md

+### SCCU Background

+SCCU(Swire Coca-Cola United States) tries to optimize logistics by transitioning customers selling below a specific annual volume to an Alternate Route to Market (ARTM).
+There is an annual 400 gallons volume threshold used to distinguish the customers between the direct delivery route and ARTM.
+However, SCCU is looking for a more cost-efficient strategy to decide new threshold for optimizing logistics which is driving better operational efficiency and more revenues.
 ### SCCU Customer Growth & Delivery Cost Optimization
 Overview
 This project analyzes customer growth patterns and optimizes delivery costs for SCCU using predictive modeling and clustering.
 By identifying growth-ready customers and optimizing delivery routing, we achieved significant cost reductions and created a scalable framework for future logistics and marketing strategies.
 Key Results
 Customer Growth Identification
  - 1,268 customers transitioned from 'below' to 'above' the annual volume threshold (2023 to 2024)
  -  These customers represent high-growth, high-value potential for targeted sales and retention programs

 Predictive Modeling (Logistic Regression)
  -  Accuracy: 87%
  -  Precision (above group): 0.74 | Recall: 0.87 | F1-score: 0.80
  -  The model effectively identifies future growth customers for proactive targeting

 Multi-Dimensional Clustering (ZIP + Volume)
  -  Customers clustered based on ZIP code, annual ordered cases, and gallons
  -  5 optimized clusters support region-specific delivery routing and load planning
  -  Enables smarter delivery zones tailored by order type and customer density

 Gallons vs. Cases Analysis
 -  Segmented customers by gallons-per-case ratio to distinguish bulk liquid vs. packaged goods ordering patterns
 -  Identified high gallon-per-case customers ideal for liquid delivery planning

 Validated Cost Efficiency: Before vs. After Clustering